Join us on our journey, as we grow in wisdom about God, ourselves, and the world.

 Our love of God and God’s love for us is what binds the St. Michael’s community together.
 We gather for worship every day of the year.
 Our worship takes many forms, from quiet early morning services on weekdays to the rich mix of music and community at the Sunday 10:00 am service.
 The casual, contemplative Intersection service invites seekers on Sunday evenings.
 The Wednesday evening Choral Compline service offers some midweek tranquility.
 Join us for any or all of the services in our beautiful and historic church.

-The Church is open for prayer and reflection from 11:00 am-2:00 pm Monday-Friday.
-Church doors open half an hour prior to each service.
+The Church is currently open for prayer and reflection from 11:00 am-2:00 pm Tuesdays and Thursdays.

 Major Feasts and Seasons